Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Juli 2025 05.30.44 UTC
+- WIB: Rabu, 23 Juli 2025 06.28.49 UTC
-- WITA: Rabu, 23 Juli 2025 06.30.44 UTC
+- WITA: Rabu, 23 Juli 2025 07.28.49 UTC
-- WIT: Rabu, 23 Juli 2025 07.30.44 UTC
+- WIT: Rabu, 23 Juli 2025 08.28.49 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: nature
+Kategori: motivational